Château de Beaucastel &

 consumers is the fact that these wines are organically produced (they

-have full Ecocert status from the 2001 vintage although the bottles will not
+have full Ecocert status from the 2001 vintage although the bottles do not

 bear the logo).